-At Every Child Pediatrics the percentage of uninsured patients increased from 5 percent to 9 percent between 2017 and 2018.
-Most of that increase has been among the half of Every Child's families whose primary language is Spanish or another language other than English, according to Jessica Dunbar, executive director.
+At Every Child Pediatrics, the percentage of uninsured patients increased from 5 percent to 9 percent between 2017 and 2018.
 Every Child Pediatrics is the state's largest pediatric practice, serving nearly 25,000 patients each year.
+Approximately 50 percent have a preferred primary language other than English.
 Every Child has 16 clinics around the state, including four large clinics in the Denver area and several partnerships with school districts.

 Other clinics are reporting similar trends.
-At Mountain Family Clinics, a community health center in western Colorado, there has been an 11 percent drop in patients with Medicaid and a 9 percent increase in patients who are uninsured.
+At Mountain Family Health Centers, a community health center serving 21,000 patients in western Colorado, there has been an 11 percent drop in patients with Medicaid and a 9 percent increase in patients who are uninsured.